Mapping Pixar’s candid, creative culture

 On Notes Days, Pixar shuts down all work for a day to facilitate a kind of collective coming-together of all employees.
 People break apart into groups to share their thoughts on various topics to solve a problem.
 Managers are excluded from Notes Day so that employees can feel freer to offer candid feedback.

 Pixar’s Culture Design Canvas: The Rational Culture

 To help staff and ideas grow, Pixar runs on a steady diet of daily review meetings, 1:1s, and postmortems when projects are completed.

 Pixar avoids unnecessary meetings with the mindset that it’s okay (for a senior manager) to walk into a meeting and be surprised.
 This means getting rid of review meetings with different levels.

-“Dailies” are morning sessions to reviews each team’s works in progress.
+“Dailies” are morning sessions to review each team’s work in progress.
 It’s part of the collective mindset where everyone on the team knows what’s going on.

 “Post-mortems” is a discussion about learning from past mistakes or successes.
 The team gets together to review a complete projet and must address “5 things they will continue to do” and “5 things that they wouldn’t do again.”